dhoyle/splicedocs-jekyll/pages/DeveloperTopics/MonitorAndDebug/Intro.MonitorAndDebug.md

 ---
-title: Introduction to Performance Tuning in Splice Machine
+title: Introduction to Monitoring and Debugging in Splice Machine
-summary: Introduction to topics related to maintaining your Splice Machine database.
+summary: Introduction to topics related to monitoring and debugging your Splice Machine queries.
-keywords: query tuning, optimization, performance, statistics, tuning queries
+keywords: query tuning, monitoring, performance, statistics, tuning queries
 toc: false
 product: all
 sidebar: home_sidebar
 permalink: developers_tuning_intro.html
-folder: DeveloperTopics/TuningAndDebugging
+folder: DeveloperTopics/MonitorAndDebug
 ---
 <section>
 <div class="TopicContent" data-swiftype-index="true" markdown="1">
-# Tuning and Debugging Query Performance
+# Monitoring and Debugging Query Performance

-This section contains the following topics to help you optimize your Splice Machine database queries:
+This section contains the following topics to help you learn about monitoring and debugging your Splice Machine database queries:

 <table summary="Table of descriptions of and links to the sections in this section.">
     <col />